Navigation-Games/EasyGecNG/README.md

 # Normal Installation Instructions

-If you want to install a pre-built version of this software (i.e. you are not a developer), please download the following dependencies, then grab the latest [release](https://github.com/Navigation-Games/EasyGecNG/releases).
+If you are not a developer, please install EasyGecNG using these steps.

 ##### 1. JRE 8
   - Windows, Mac: Download and install the latest Java SE Runtime Environment from [here](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html).
   - Linux: install `jre8-openjdk` using your preferred package manager.
 Make sure that java 8 is your default version with `java --version`